Family of New York chokehold victim renews calls to charge officer

 Tuesday’s press conference was the first of a number of events marking the Friday anniversary of Garner’s death.

-“Eric Garner did not die in vain - his life mattered,” said de Blasio.
-“It came to matter deeply to his city and his nation.”

-A dozen police officers in ceremonial uniforms sat in a row immediately behind Garner’s family.

-Attendees also included New York Cardinal Timothy Dolan, who beforehand had been scheduled to visit the nearby NYPD 120th Precinct, home to the officers involved in the incident.
+De Blasio will speak at a Tuesday evening service at the Mount Sinai United Christian Church on Staten Island.
+The list of attendees includes New York Cardinal Timothy Dolan, who beforehand is slated to visit the nearby NYPD 120th Precinct, home to the officers involved in the incident.

 A rally is planned on Saturday outside a Brooklyn federal courthouse.